VirgilSecurity/virgil-iotkit/README.md

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/iotkit/IoTKit.png" align="left" hspace="1" vspace="3"></a>

 ## Introduction
-[Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application and or IoT device.
+[Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application or IoT device.

 Virgil IoTKit is a C library for connecting IoT devices to the Virgil IoT Security Platform.
 IoTKit helps you easily add security to your IoT devices at any lifecycle stage for securely provisioning and authenticating devices, updating firmware and TrustLists, and exchanging messages using any transport protocols.